I don’t like Mondays

 Spencer received probation.
 A psychiatric evaluation arranged by her probation officer recommended that Spencer be admitted to a mental hospital for depression, but her father refused to give permission.

 For Christmas 1978, a month before the shooting, Brenda’s father gave her a Ruger semi-automatic .22 caliber rifle with a telescopic sight and 500 rounds of ammunition.
 Spencer later said: “I asked for a radio, and he bought me a gun.”
 When asked why he might have done that, she answered, “I felt like he wanted me to kill myself.”

 Spencer was tried as an adult for the school shooting and pleaded guilty to first-degree murder and assault with a deadly weapon and was sentenced to 25 years to life in prison.

-The Golden Girls are all over age 55 and are granted special privileges by the warden, such as two mattresses on their metal cot and first in line for meals.
+The Golden Girls are all over the age of 55 and are granted special privileges by the warden, such as two mattresses on their metal cot and being first in line for meals.